Visit official website View Video

 Grand Bahama Int'l Airport (FPO) to downtown - 5 mins.
 To Port Lucaya Marketplace - 15 mins.

-Cruise Lines: Baleària Bahamas Express.
+Cruise Lines: AIDA.
+Bahamas Paradise Cruise Line.
+Baleària Bahamas Express.
 Carnival Cruise Lines.
-Celebration Cruise Lines.
+Carnival U.K. Celebration Cruise Lines.
+Celebrity Cruises.
 Costa Cruises.
 Cunard Line.
 Disney Cruise Lines.
 Holland America Line.
 MSC Line.
 Norwegian Cruise Line.
 Princess Cruises.
 Regent Seven Seas Cruises.
 Royal Caribbean Cruise Line.

 Boating: Since the moment Christopher Columbus came ashore in the New World, The Bahamas has been a magnet for sea vessels.
 Everyone from Blackbeard to Ernest Hemingway, to past world Premiers and Presidents has made the voyage.
 Whether you’re planning a quick getaway to Bimini from Florida or a weeklong voyage to Nassau & Paradise Island, the turquoise waters of The Bahamas are waiting for you.

 Ecotourism: The Bahamas is home to some of the most intriguing, exotic and mysterious natural phenomena on the planet.
-Here you'll find the world's deepest blue hole, the world's largest colony of pink flamingos, miles of pink-sand beaches, the third-largest barrier reef in the world, countless nature preserves, the famous Andros Iguana and endangered Abaco Parrot to name just a few.
-You'll also find a growing number of eco-friendly hotels and resorts in The Bahamas offering vacation packages that support ecotourism and ecotravelers.
+Here you'll find Stromatolites, the oldest known macro-fossils on earth, the world's deepest blue hole, the third-largest fringing barrier reef in the world, miles of pink-sand beaches, many natural caves with interesting formations, countless nature preserves, the world's largest colony of pink flamingos, the famous Andros Iguana, endangered Abaco Parrot, and Bimini Boa, to name just a few.
+You'll also find a growing number of eco-friendly hotels and resorts in The Bahamas offering vacation packages that support ecotourism and Eco travelers.

 Family Fun: The Bahamas is a perfect playground for children of all ages.
 Throw on a saddle and trot up and down our pristine shores on horseback.
 Get down and dirty with a little sand volleyball.
 Or simply build a sand castle on the beach.
 Children can even attend the Kids Camp, where they’ll find a replica of a famous sunken Spanish galleon.
 Or, they can embark on a marine adventure and learn how to dive, fish, and snorkel to experience the wonders of our beautiful ocean.
+Or, try the sport of “crabbing” (catching land crabs) along with locals during the rainy season, when the crabs are said to be "walking" in the bushes.
 Whatever piques your interest, know that you can find fun for the whole family in The Bahamas.

 Private Flying: Nearly every day, our weather is as clear as our water.
 The cumulus clouds dot the sky at around 2,500 feet in the morning, rising to 7,500 feet in the afternoon.
 These are the perfect conditions for flying.
 Wherever you’re headed, just about every vacation spot in The Bahamas has an airport where you can safely land.
 Plan a trip.
 File a flight plan.
 Take off, touch down and refuel your soul.